jesusmares82/https-github.com-Homebrew-homebrew-php/README.md

 ### PEAR Extensions

+Pear is no longer compiled by default, instead you need to install php with the `--with-pear` option, such as: `brew install php56 --with-pear`.

-If installing `php53`, `php54`, `php55` or `php56`, please note that all extensions installed with the included `pear` will be installed to the respective php's bin path.
+Please note that all extensions installed with the included `pear` will be installed to the respective php's bin path.
 For example, supposing you installed `PHP_CodeSniffer` as follows:

 ```sh
 $ pear install PHP_CodeSniffer